jetbrains-academy/CppBasics/MemoryManagement/ConstAndReferences/Const/task.md

 In this course, we have already encountered the `const` keyword.
-Recall that it allows defining an immutable variable (or simply a _constant_): a value can be assigned to such a variable only once when it is defined, and it cannot be reassigned later.
+Remember, it allows defining an immutable variable (or simply a _constant_): a value can only be assigned to such a variable once during its definition, and cannot be reassigned later.

-As with ordinary mutable variables, it is possible to take the address of a constant variable and store it in a pointer variable.
+Similar to ordinary mutable variables, it is possible to take the address of a constant variable and store it in a pointer variable.
 However, the constantness of the pointed-to memory should be reflected in the type of the pointer: